 Bring your own hardware

-To participate in this course, please bring your own laptop, so you can develop with your own tools and languages, rather than something you are not familiar with.
+To participate in this course you are required to bring your own laptop so you can develop with your own tools and languages.

 Your formal Joining Instructions email will contain a more detailed walk through of the installations required prior to the course.